AviatrixSystems/avxlabs-docs/ace_security/docs/egress.md

 ## Damaged Reputation and Employee Fired

-To further complicate matters, ABC Healthcare recently suffered a data exfiltration attack, leading to significant disruptions, reputational damage, and a negative impact on their stock value.
+To further complicate matters, ABC Healthcare recently suffered a data exfiltration attack, which led to significant disruptions, reputational damage, and a negative impact on its stock value.
 This incident resulted in the dismissal of the previous cloud network architects.

 ## You are the Newly Hired Cloud Networking Architect